ARM-software/arm-trusted-firmware/docs/components/psa-ffa-manifest-binding.rst

    - value type: <prop-encoded-array>
    - An array consisting of 4 <u32> values, identifying the UUID of the service implemented by this partition.
 The UUID format is described in RFC 4122.
-     UUID can be shared by multiple instances of partitions that offer the same service For example:

-      - If there are multiple instances of a Trusted OS, then the UUID can be shared by all instances.
-      - The TEE driver in the HLOS can use the UUID with the FFA_PARTITION_INFO_GET interface to determine the:

-         - Number of Trusted OSs
-         - The partition ID of each instance of the Trusted OS

 - id
    - value type: <u32>